RachelAB2015/GettingAndCleaningData/README.md

-This file explains run_analysis.R
+# This file explains run_analysis.R

 ## Data and Location of Files
+Data is stored in the same directory as the analysis file (in subfolder).

 Download data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unzip data to subfolder called "UCI HAR Dataset"

-Data is stored in the same directory as the analysis file (in subfolder).
+This script uses the following R packages: dplyr, which are called in the script.
+If they are not yet installed, use install.packages("dplyr")

 ## (1) Merge/concatenate the training and test datasets to create one data set.
 ### Step 1